 At the time of our conversation, Nely was preparing for a three-month sabbatical.
 She had just returned from an intensive 150-city tour around the U.S., having hosted events with Asian women, Muslim women, African American women, Middle Eastern women, men, children, families, and Latinos.
 Thanks to her studies at Pacifica, Nely recognizes the value of taking time to look inward to process what she experienced and learned from her time on the road.
 When one gets so engrossed in external activities, it is easy to “go down the rabbit hole” and start feeling lost and alone.
 It is critical at such times to step back, re-focus on yourself, and let intuition guide you to the next step you should take.
 It is something mythologist Joseph Campbell (who was one of the supporters of Pacifica’s vision in the early years) would do, she reminds me.

 As our conversation came to a close, Nely recognized a budding desire to be more explicit about her formal training in psychology in the work she does in the outer world.
 While she has managed to incorporate much of the psychological theory she has learned into the initiatives she is leading, she does not always speak about her clinical background specifically.
 “There are unique, creative ways to use your psychology degree to do incredible work in the world that is not the way that you thought it would be,” she acknowledges.

 Indeed, bringing depth psychological applications to the wider world continues to provide important and innovative opportunities for transformation in individual, group, and community work, and Nely Galán is leading the charge in her own unique, thoughtful, and dynamic ways.

-Learn more about the Clinical Psychology program at Pacifica.
+Learn more about the Counseling Psychology program at Pacifica.

 Find out about the book, Self Made at www.Becomingselfmade.com